moritzfl/docker-virtualhere/README.md

 Map the /data folder of this container to a folder on your host to get access to the config.ini file that allows you to enter your license information, change different parameters, choose which usb-devices to share etc.

-The trial-license allows you to use share one usb-device.
+The trial-license allows you to share one usb-device.
 For multiple devices and more advanced features (such as traffic-encryption, user-authentication etc.), you will have to purchase a license from the author of VirtualHere.
 Always support a developers hard work if you think it is worth it!

 FINAL NOTE: This is my first shot at a docker-container.
 So be nice ;).
 Constructive Feedback is always welcome.